DPDK/dpdk/doc/guides/nics/mlx5.rst

   This option should be used in combination with ``txq_inline`` above.

-  On ConnectX-4, ConnectX-4 LX and ConnectX-5 without Enhanced MPW:
+  On ConnectX-4, ConnectX-4 LX, ConnectX-5 and Bluefield without
+  Enhanced MPW:

         - Disabled by default.
         - In case ``txq_inline`` is set recommendation is 4.

-  On ConnectX-5 with Enhanced MPW:
+  On ConnectX-5 and Bluefield with Enhanced MPW:

         - Set to 8 by default.

 - ``txq_mpw_en`` parameter [int]

-  A nonzero value enables multi-packet send (MPS) for ConnectX-4 Lx and enhanced multi-packet send (Enhanced MPS) for ConnectX-5.
+  A nonzero value enables multi-packet send (MPS) for ConnectX-4 Lx and enhanced multi-packet send (Enhanced MPS) for ConnectX-5 and Bluefield.
   MPS allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
 When ``txq_inline`` is set along with ``txq_mpw_en``, TX burst function tries to copy entire packet data on to TX descriptor instead of including pointer of packet only if there is enough room remained in the descriptor. ``txq_inline`` sets per-descriptor space for either pointers or inlined packets.
 In addition, Enhanced MPS supports hybrid mode - mixing inlined packets and pointers in the same descriptor.

   This option cannot be used with certain offloads such as ``DEV_TX_OFFLOAD_TCP_TSO, DEV_TX_OFFLOAD_VXLAN_TNL_TSO, DEV_TX_OFFLOAD_GRE_TNL_TSO, DEV_TX_OFFLOAD_VLAN_INSERT``.
   When those offloads are requested the MPS send function will not be used.

-  It is currently only supported on the ConnectX-4 Lx and ConnectX-5 families of adapters.
+  It is currently only supported on the ConnectX-4 Lx, ConnectX-5 and Bluefield families of adapters.
 Enabled by default.

 - ``txq_mpw_hdr_dseg_en`` parameter [int]